Don’t let this year’s round of seasonal bugs sabotage your winter plans.

 The salty micro-climate calms the cells lining the respiratory system and stimulates the natural cleansing process in the airways.

-The salty air inhaled via the salt pipe thins out and reduces build up of mucus in the nose and sinuses, which makes it easier to breath and may help to ease sinus headaches.
+The salty air inhaled via the salt pipe thins out and reduces build up of mucus in the nose and sinuses, making it easier to breath and potentially helping to ease sinus headaches.

 You can read more about salt therapy by visiting ‘plant therapy’ at PlantTherapy.com

-Maintaining a healthy immune system is the key tool for warding off all winter bugs.
+Maintaining a healthy immune system is key for warding off winter bugs.

-Fortunately, there’s a whole range of vitamins, minerals and plant phytochemicals at your disposal that exert powerful therapeutic effects.
+There’s a range of vitamins, minerals and plant phytochemicals that exert powerful therapeutic effects.

-Having any of these on hand can really bolster up your immune function:
+Having any of the following on hand can really bolster your immune function:

 This old favourite has a well deserved reputation as studies have proven that it can reduce the duration and severity of the common cold.
 15